 Since many people consider getting involved in stand-up comedy because they have the noticeable ability to cause others to laugh in everyday conversations with relative ease…

-I have some specific questions you may want to review regarding the comedy talent you have right now.
-Let’s get started:
+I have some specific questions that you may want to review regarding the comedy talent you have right now.

-Are you planning to use the comedy talent you have already developed or are you planning to develop some sort of different comedy talent for stand-up comedy?
+Are you intending to use the comedy talent you have already developed or are you planning to develop some sort of new or different comedy talent for stand-up comedy?

 The reason I ask this question is because if you are under the impression that you can develop comedy talent that you don’t already have, then you should also be able to take a class on how to grow back adult teeth that are missing.

-Your sense of humor and the way you express your sense of humor was developed as a result of hundreds of thousands of personal interactions and conversations with other people over years from the time you started talking as a child – with family, friends, classmates, acquaintances, coworkers, etc.
+Your sense of humor and the way you express your sense of humor was developed as a result of hundreds of thousands, if not millions of personal interactions and conversations with other people over years from the time you started talking as a child — with family, friends, classmates, acquaintances, neighbors, associates, coworkers, etc.

 In order to develop a different or better sense of humor and a different way of expressing that sense of humor, you would need erase your past experiences and countless conversations that you have had that ultimately resulted in the comedy talent you have now and start over with a different family, friends, classmates, acquaintances, coworkers, etc. over years.

-So short of brain transplant surgery or some sort of futuristic means to “upload” a more effective sense of humor for stand-up comedy, you have all the comedy talent you are ever going to have.
+So short of brain transplant surgery or some sort of futuristic means to “download” a much more effective sense of humor for stand-up comedy, you have all the comedy talent that you are ever going to have.

 Which brings me to the next question I have…

 Did you develop the comedy talent you have by passing notes or other written materials to people you encountered in life over the years?